Bond Offshore Helicopters Flight 85N: Investigations

+AAIB investigation

 The AAIB invited the Bureau d'Enquêtes et d'Analyses pour la sécurité de l'Aviation Civile (BEA), Eurocopter, the European Aviation Safety Agency (EASA), and the UK Civil Aviation Authority to participate.
 The AAIB released a third press statement on 4 April 2009 stating that work to recover the wreckage of G-REDL was continuing.

 On 11 April the AAIB released its initial report into the accident in which it stated that the immediate cause of the accident was a "catastrophic failure of the main rotor gearbox" and the consequent detachment of the main rotor.
 Three safety recommendations were made, the first of which was that all Super Puma helicopters should receive additional checks on the main rotor gearbox epicyclic module.

 On 17 April the AAIB released a second report noting that metallic debris from the gearbox had been detected 34 flying hours prior to the helicopter crash.
 However, "no signs of an incipient gearbox failure were detected".
 In response, the EASA ordered an "urgent" inspection of the gearboxes on both the AS332L2 Super Puma and the EC225LP Super Puma.
 Helicopter operators were given to 24 April to complete the inspections.

 On 16 July the AAIB published AAIB Special Bulletin: 5/2009 detailing further progress in the investigation, including two further safety recommendations 2009–74 and 2009–75.
 These respectively called on the EASA to urgently review the manuals on magnetic particle detection and on planetary gear inspection.

 On 24 November 2011 the AAIB published its Formal Report 20/2011 into the accident.
 The cause of the accident was attributed to the catastrophic failure of the Main Rotor Gearbox as a result of a fatigue fracture of a second stage planet gear in the epicyclic module.

 In addition the investigation identified three contributory factors: